Argentine ant management case studies

 Krushelnycky, Haines, Loope, Van Gelder.
 2011.
 The Haleakala Argentine ant project: a synthesis of past research and prospects for the future.
 Pacific Cooperative Studies Unit Technical Report 173

-case study reviewed by Paul Krushelnycky September 2016
+case study reviewed by Paul Krushelnycky, University of Hawai'i, September 2016